soumyadbanik/object-detection-on-aerial-videos/README.md

 # object detection on stanford-drone-dataset
 This repo contains the codes and steps to perform object detection on stanford drone dataset in DarkNet YOLO-V4 framework.
 Below you can see the visualization of detected objects with their accuracies.
 ### Demo
-Inferencing on scene `deathCircle` of Stanford Drone Dataset:(Trained on very small data.
+Inferencing on scene `deathCircle` of Stanford Drone Dataset(Trained on very small data.
 So low accuracy).
 Let's start to get some cool detections like this!

 ![output](https://github.com/soumyadbanik/object-detection-on-aerial-images/blob/main/results/output2.gif)